 Part of the explanation may well lie in the ascendancy of other arguments for God’s existence.
 In particular, first-cause arguments were given a huge boost by scientific discoveries centred around big bang cosmology and fine tuning arguments were assisted by scientific progress in general, especially in physics and astrophysics.
 These facts significantly changed the apologetic landscape.
 But other than that, was there a new ground-breaking critique of the first premise of the basic moral argument: that moral facts point to the existence of God?
 In fact there was not.
 What then?

 With the fall of logical positivism came a resurgence of interest in the grounding of ethics.
-Interestingly, however, logical positivism had emboldened unbelieving ethicists to pursue their vision of the good (or lack thereof) without reference to God, since God could be dispensed of without the need to account for moral facts (so many may have thought).
-But even with a return to moral realism, that same boldness remained.
+But logical positivism had emboldened non-believing ethicists to pursue their vision of the good (or lack thereof) without reference to God, since God could be dispensed of without the need to account for moral facts (so many may have thought).
+Even with a return to moral realism, that same boldness remained.
 God was gone from the picture, and in a kind of historical forgetfulness, people had lost track of why God had been important.
 Never mind those awkward details – we’re atheists, we know there’s a right and wrong, so let’s get on with it and talk about right and wrong!
-While there has been a return to ethical realism, there has been no desire to return to the problem created by ethical realism.
+While there has been a return to ethical realism, there has been no desire to return to the problem created by ethical realism in the first place.

 A proponent of the moral argument for theism can take some heart from this turn of events.
 In fact, this return to realism has seen a new wave of literature about God and morality, discussing the dependency of moral facts on God Robert Adams, John Hare, John Rist and others have published top-notch works on meta-ethics and philosophy of religion, pressing the secular outlook on morality in precisely this way.
 Rist’s comment is on the mark when he observes that although we all seem to believe that morality is a reflection of the way things are, there is a steadfast refusal to discuss the underlying structure and basis of morality itself: